 After lunch at another outdoor cafe (…because Charleston has exactly 0 fun outdoor streetside cafes), we walked over the Golden Horn to the more modern side of Istanbul.
 Trying to get our tourism on, we headed to a must-see site: the Galata Tower.

 In the context of Istanbul, the Galata Tower is brand spanking new at 650+ years old.
-This is especially evident in the context of the Hagia Sofia, built in 537, whereas the Galata Tower [...]
+This is especially evident in the context of the Hagia Sofia, built in 537, whereas the Galata Tower was completed in [...]